When you buy with our links, we may earn a commission. See how we work with brands

 The Support Layer

-The bottom layer is made up of 13-gauge steel coils that provide a stable foundation for deep pressure relief and support.
+Directly below the pocketed coils, there is a 3.5″ coil stack, made up of 13-gauge steel coils, that provides a stable foundation for deep pressure relief and support.

-On the queen-size mattress, there are only 416 of these coils so not only do these coils use thicker steel than the pocketed coils, but they’re also about double the size.
+On the queen-size mattress, there are only 416 of these coils.
+Not only do these coils use thicker steel than the pocketed coils, but they’re also about double the diameter.

 The edges are wrapped in a high-density foam that helps to firm up the sides and provide improved edge support.
 This is the same foam regardless of which firmness level you select.